HeeditZ/rbxui/README.md

 | 720p | 1280 x 720 |
 | 1080p | 1920 x 1080 |

-All UDim2 scale values in the generated code are calculated relative to the canvas size you set, so switching to 1080p and building there will produce correctly scaled output for a 1080p screen.
+Changing the canvas size does not affect UDim2 scale values.
+Scale is always relative to the parent at runtime.
+The canvas is just a preview surface.

 ---